GoogleCloudPlatform/cluster-toolkit/resources/network/pre-existing-vpc/README.md

 ## Description
 This resource defines a VPC network that already exists in GCP so that it can be used by other resources.
-For examples, rather than creating a VPC network from scratch for a simple deployment, the "default" network can be used from a project.
+For example, rather than creating a VPC network from scratch for a simple deployment, the "default" network can be used from a project.
 The pre-existing-vpc can be referenced in the same ways as the [vpc resource](../vpc/README.md)